 Since the advent of the SEMI EDA standards, developers and fabs have recognized that equipment models, and the resulting metadata sets, can vary greatly.
 It is possible to create a model for one piece of equipment that is compliant with the EDA standards, but is quite different from the model for another piece of equipment, which is also standard-compliant.
 This makes it difficult for the fabs to know reliably where to find the data they are interested in from one type of equipment to another.

 SEMATECH (ISMI) launched an initiative in to make the transition to EDA easier and ensure consistency of equipment models and metadata from tool-to-tool.
-SEMATECH provided leadership and guidance on the EDA standards, and EDA Common Metadata and the Metadata Conformance Analyzer (MCA).
+SEMATECH provided leadership and guidance on the EDA standards, EDA Common Metadata, the Metadata Conformance Analyzer (MCA), and the Equipment Data Acquisition (EDA) Version 0710 Guidance document.
+This document provides technical guidance to facilitate consistent and complete metadata definitions according to SEMI E125.
 In addition, Cimetrix and SEMATECH collaborated to develop the original Equipment Client Connection Emulator, also known as ECCE, (now further developed by Cimetrix into ECCE Plus to support both Freeze Version I and Freeze Version II).
 SEMATECH drove the effort to improve the quality metadata, and the result was the E164 standard, approved in July 2012.